kkwydragonflame/LNU-IoT-project/README.md

 ## Computer Setup

 **IDE**: Visual Studio Code (VSC)
+Make sure you have this installed before proceeding to the next steps.

 **Steps**:

-1. Flash the Raspberry Pi Pico W with MicroPython firmware from micropython.org
+1. **Flashing the Raspberry Pi Pico W with MicroPython**
-2. Install the PyMakr plugin in VS Code
+    1. Download the firmware from the official site [micropython.org](https://micropython.org/download/rp2-pico-w/)
+    Direct link to file [here](https://micropython.org/resources/firmware/RPI_PICO_W-20250415-v1.25.0.uf2)
+    2. While holding the **BOOTSEL** button on your Pico connect the USB-cable from your Pico to your computer.
+You can release the button after connecting.
+    3. Your Pico should appear as a removable USB drive in your file system.
+    4. Copy the uf2 firmware file to this drive.
+    5. Wait until the drive disappears from your system.
+Your Pico should now be updated.
+    (To verify you can reconnect the usb-cable, your pico should not appear in your file system.)

-3. Set up PyMakr to connect to the correct COM port
+3. **Setting up PyMakr in Visual Studio Code**
+    1. Open VSC and install the PyMakr extension.
+        - Open the Extensions panel (Ctrl+Shift+X)
+        - Search for “PyMakr” and install it (by Pycom)
+    2. Connect your Pico W
+        - Navigate to the PyMakr tab.
+        - Plug in your Raspberry Pico W while taking a look at the list of devices.
+The new device that pops up will be the Pico.
+        - Hover your mouse over the device and press the lightning button to connect the Pico.
+        - After the board is connected, hover over the device again and now press the terminal button to upen up a terminal.
+        - You can test your device connection by typing print("Welcome!") after the >>>
+        You should see the same message printed back to you in the terminal.
-4. Upload files directly to the Pico using PyMakr
+3. **Upload files** directly to the Pico using PyMakr by hovering over the device and clicking the upload button.

+**Can't upload files?**
+With the terminal active hold CTRL + C. This will stop any code running on your Pico.
+Reboot can be done by holding CTRL + D.

 **Dependencies**:
+These are the neccessary libraries for this project.
+Make sure you `import` these in your `main.py`

 - `dht.py` for DHT22
 - `TSL2591.py` from [Baelcorvus' repo](https://github.com/Baelcorvus/TSL2591-Micropython-I2C-Library-for-pico)